 6) Sulfuric Acid

-Sulfuric acid (also known as "battery acid", "hydrgen sulfate" and "oil of vitriol") is one of the most important compounds in the chemical industry.
+Sulfuric acid (also known as "battery acid", "hydrogen sulphate" and "oil of vitriol") is one of the most important compounds in the chemical industry.
 The annual production of sulfuric acid worldwide has been predicted to hit 260 million tonnes by the end of 2018.

-Sulfuric acid is used widely in the production of phosphate fertilizers, metal processing, lead-based batteries, fiber production and chemical manufacturing (including paints, pigments, dyes and synthetic detergents.)
+Sulfuric acid is used widely in the production of phosphate fertilisers, metal processing, lead-based batteries, fibre production and chemical manufacturing (including paints, pigments, dyes and synthetic detergents.)